umrover/mrover-ros/src/esw/odrive/README.md

 You may choose to configure what axis corresponds to either left or right.
 This must be consistent with which axes the left and right wheel are connected to electrically.
+This must only be 0 or 1 (and both should not share the same number).

 #### ODrive Config - odrive/config/